8ta4/quest/README.md

 Hit `Up arrow` to move to the next question.
 Try switching it to `Control + k` across applications.
 This is inspired by the Vim command for moving the cursor up.

-> How do I get to the next unseen question?
+> How do I get to the next hidden question?
 (Planned)

-Press `⌘ + j` for the next unseen question.
+Press `⌘ + j` for the next hidden question.
 This is inspired by the Vim command for moving the cursor down.

-> How do I get to the previous unseen question?
+> How do I get to the previous hidden question?
 (Planned)

-Press `⌘ + k` for the previous unseen question.
+Press `⌘ + k` for the previous hidden question.
 This is inspired by the Vim command for moving the cursor up.

 > How do I select the question whose segment is the topmost within the main window's viewport?
 (Planned)